 14. Two-Story Library

 Maybe you have a high ceiling and want to highlight this space.
-You can construct a two-story library and make this area a central gathering spot.
+As a home library idea, you can construct a two-story library and make this area a central gathering spot.
 Put some comfortable seating and ambient lighting so you can read comfortably.
 To reach those books high up on the shelf, you can install a rolling ladder, again, just like in “Beauty and the Beast.”

 Read the Room

-Whether you live in a small city apartment or large sprawling manor, you have many options when it comes to implementing a home library.
+Whether you live in a small city apartment or large sprawling manor, there are many ideas when it comes to implementing a home library.
 These examples are just a few of the spaces you can choose for your residence.
 Let these be an inspiration for creating your own place to relax and forget about your worries while immersing yourself in the latest best-selling book.